Citharichthys stigmaeus

-While Citharichthys stigmaeus is technically a game fish, it is of little commercial importance due to its diminutive size, and the larger Pacific sanddab is readily available.
+While the Speckled sanddab is technically a game fish, it is of little commercial importance due to its diminutive size, and the larger Pacific sanddab is readily available.
 The species has a high rate of reproduction, and coupled with the minimal threat from fishing means that it is abundant along the entire North American coast.

-Citharichthys stigmaeus eats small crustaceans and its predators are fish, birds and marine mammals.
-The fish can camouflage itself by adapting to look like the surface it is on.
+Over the past few decades, due to its abundance, it has been used in various studies throughout the coast to analyse benthic species distribution and feeding habits.